 This one is a no-brainer but I was alarmed at the number of fraudsters I ran into on my networking forays.

-3. Beware the Client that Wants to be Your Friend
+3. Beware the Client Who Wants to be Your Friend

 You should have great relationships with your clients.
 You should build and foster those relationships but they are business relationships.

-Emotional manipulation will be engaged and you will find yourself doing more work and going the extra mile for less pay.
+Emotional manipulation will be engaged and you will find yourself doing more work and going the extra mile for less.

 If you went into business for yourself to make friends, then you probably should have stayed in full-time employment where your secure pay can’t be jeopardized.